Toddler Food Wars, Fruit Edition

 I got a sili squeeze and have made some of my own stuff for that.
 But sending a ready-made pouch to daycare is so much easier and faster.
 I know you are pretty well-versed in baby food so I am seeking your thoughts on the pouches.
 Thanks!

 So I have a child who will not eat fruit either.
 Well, he’ll eat bananas and applesauce (though he’s not super jazzed about the latter), but that’s it.
 No apples, pears, peaches, berries of any kind, nothing.
 He’s been this way since we moved past stage one baby food.

 And he’s SIX AND A HALF YEARS OLD.

 I’m not telling you this to scare you or lead up to some “DO THIS OR ALL IS LOST” advice, because believe me, I have tried everything.
-You know I take my children’s diets super-seriously and am all about the proper foods at the proper stages and family meals and not short-order cooking for picket eaters and alllllllllll that stuff.
+You know I take my children’s diets super-seriously and am all about the proper foods at the proper stages and family meals and not short-order cooking for picky eaters and alllllllllll that stuff.

 My kid doesn’t like fruit.
 (Or more accurately, the texture of fruit.)
 Yours doesn’t either, at least not right now.